bartosz-paternoga/TRex_Runner_tfjs-webcamCtrl/README.md

-TRex Runner controled with webcam.
+TRex Runner controlled with webcam.